Do you feel like your Pinterest strategy isn’t bringing the results you need?

 - When should it appear in related pins?

-Of course, we can’t know for sure how their algorithm works.
-But you should simply be aware of what happens in the background when you pin your blog posts.
+Of course, we can’t know the finest specs on how the Pinterest algorithm works.
+But you should be mindful of what happens in the background when you share your blog posts on Pinterest.

 You want to help Pinterest understand what your pin is about.
 And that’s where keywords step into the game.